Miss Clifford, Miss Dixon

 THEME

 Year 5 will be learning about Ancient Greece this term.
-This will be an exciting topic, which I know they are looking forward to!
 Throughout this topic, they will build on their knowledge of empires, learn more about daily life there, make some comparisons between life in Athens and life in Sparta and know that the Olympic Games is one example of a legacy of Ancient Greece.
 They will also be learning about the beliefs of the ancient Greeks during their reading and writing lessons.

 In Geography, they will do a comparative study between two contrasting locations.